Sopel 7.0 Migration

 From Sopel 8 onward, it would be much easier to implement new features and enhancements if we dropped support for very old Python releases.
 For example, Sopel’s support for reloading plugins during runtime can be made much more robust using features added to the language in Python 3.4.

 The crux of the matter is this: Sopel’s range of supported Python releases remained stagnant for far too long.
 While the Sopel project was effectively unmaintained between late 2016 and early 2018, Python 3.3 reached end-of-life (September 29, 2017).
 During the lengthy development period of Sopel 7, Python 3.4 reached end-of-life (March 18, 2019).
-Sopel 7 is likely to be released very close to the EOL of Python 2.7 (January 1, 2020).
+Sopel 7 was released very close to the EOL of Python 2.7 (January 1, 2020).

 We can’t keep testing support for these old versions forever.
 At some point, Sopel’s core developers will lose the ability to run them locally.
 (Python 3.3 is already difficult—though not impossible—to install on current popular Linux systems like Ubuntu 18.04 LTS.)
 Travis CI, our continuous integration testing provider for contributions from both maintainers and the community alike, won’t keep supporting the installation of EOL Python releases indefinitely.
 We can’t support what we can’t test.